kacpersienkiewicz/NBAShootingAnalysis/README.md

 This particular data set only focuses on 4 players.

 This will attempt to compare their distribution of shots, accuracy of various shots ( corner 3's, midrange, close range etc.), and defensive capabilities.

+https://ak-static.cms.nba.com/wp-content/uploads/sites/4/2019/02/NBA-Court-Dimensions-.png from the offical NBA website will be used for the dimensions of the court and what consitutes 3 points, midrange, and close range.